Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as get-event-subscription or list-events.
-The description does not help the agent select the correct tool based on context.
+No guidance on when to use this tool versus alternatives like get-event-subscription or other get-by-name tools.
+The description lacks context for usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.